 Majoring in Genetics, Cell Biology and Development

 Genetics, Cell Biology, and Development (GCD) focuses on the mechanisms by which genetic information is used to specify cell structure and function, and how that information drives cellular interactions that convert a single cell to develop into a complete organism.
-GCD students learn about advances in the field by studying model organisms like plants, fruit flies, zebrafish, and mice.
+GCD students at the University of Minnesota learn about advances in the field by studying model organisms like plants, fruit flies, zebrafish, and mice.

 Disciplines within GCD